abpframework/abp/docs/en/Community-Articles/2020-12-10-How-to-Integrate-the-Telerik-Blazor-Component/POST.md

 * First thing we need to do is downloading the [Progress Control Panel](https://www.telerik.com/download-trial-file/v2/control-panel?_ga=2.212029332.1667119438.1607582144-1944255175.1605161949) to get Telerik Blazor Components on our development machine.

-* Or if you will use the Telerik Blazor Components for the first time or you don't have an active licence you can click [here](https://www.telerik.com/login/v2/download-b?ReturnUrl=https%3a%2f%2fwww.telerik.com%2fdownload-trial-file%2fv2-b%2fui-for-blazor%3f_ga%3d2.212029332.1667119438.1607582144-1944255175.1605161949#register) to download free trial.
+* If you will use the Telerik Blazor Components for the first time or you don't have an active license you can click [here](https://www.telerik.com/login/v2/download-b?ReturnUrl=https%3a%2f%2fwww.telerik.com%2fdownload-trial-file%2fv2-b%2fui-for-blazor%3f_ga%3d2.212029332.1667119438.1607582144-1944255175.1605161949#register) to download free trial.

+> You can find the more installation details from [here](https://docs.telerik.com/blazor-ui/getting-started/client-blazor?_ga=2.55603115.1667119438.1607582144-1944255175.1605161949&_gac=1.261851647.1607669357.CjwKCAiAq8f-BRBtEiwAGr3DgUDhBT25rs7hU0EQ8K-AfeUVxs3hSoIuIAuBOZ17CNPI4ZEArORPExoCyd4QAvD_BwE#step-0---download-the-components).

 >**Notes:** To download Telerik Blazor packages via NuGet, we need to setup Telerik NuGet package source.
-We can state it in installer as below.
+We can state it in the installer as below.
 In this way, we can download the required Telerik Blazor packages via NuGet.

 ![setup-nuget-package-source](./automated-nuget-feed-setup.png)

 ### Step 1 (Configurations)

-* We need to install the `Telerik.UI.for.Blazor` Nuget package to our Blazor project (`TelerikComponents.Blazor`).
+* We need to install the `Telerik.UI.for.Blazor` Nuget package to our Blazor project (`*.Blazor`).
 We need to choose package source to **telerik.com** for Visual Studio to see this package.

 * If you use trial version of Telerik, you can download **Telerik.UI.for.Blazor.Trial** package via NuGet.